 - constipation or diarrhoea

-How is it diagnosed?
+How is appendicitis diagnosed?

 Appendicitis can sometimes be difficult to diagnose, especially in younger children.

-When should I seek help?
+When should I seek help for appendicitis?

-You should first go to your GP (general practitioner) or after-hours medical centre if your child has symptoms suggestive of appendicitis.
-If you cannot get an immediate appointment, go to your hospital's accident and emergency department.
+Appendicitis is a potentially serious condition.
+You should first go to your family doctor or after-hours medical centre if you think your child may have appendicitis.
+If you cannot get an appointment straightaway, go to your hospital's accident and emergency department.

-What are the complications?
+What are the complications of appendicitis?

-What treatment is required for appendicitis?
+What is the treatment for appendicitis?

 The treatment for appendicitis is an operation to remove the appendix - an appendicectomy.

-The two techniques used are:
+The 2 techniques used are:

 Your child's surgical team will discuss your child's operation with you, including which technique they will use.
 You can ask them any questions you have then.